 - buildings 11 metres or taller

-- premises with more than one residential premises contained within - for example, a house converted into flats.
+- any premises with more than one residential premises contained within - for example, a house converted into flats.

-From January 23 2023, new regulations will come into force under Article 24 of the Fire Safety Order, which applies in England, and govern steps and guidance that a responsible person for a premises needs to take or follow to ensure fire safety in residential premises that meets the above specifications.
+From January 23 2023, new regulations will come into force under Article 24 of the Fire Safety Order, which applies in England, and govern steps and guidance that a responsible person for a premises needs to take or follow to ensure fire safety in residential premises that meet the above specifications.